 Read the full review: Panasonic DP-UB820EB

 If you want an affordable route into the world of 4K Blu-ray, the Sony UBP-X700 is a great shout.
 It's one of the most talented 4K players we've seen at this kind of money.
 It’s a fun, involving performance - pictures are stacked with detail.
 The Sony displays a wonderfully subtle picture that’s impeccably judged while being hugely entertaining.
 Sound quality is equally stirring with its zippy, dynamic character complimenting that class-leading picture.

-The Sony ticks all the boxes you'd expect a player to at this price, and includes both Dolby Vision and HDR10 support.
 Despite not flashing the hi-res audio badge, the X700 can also play up to 24bit/192kHz files in all popular formats, including WAV, FLAC and DSD.
 There's also smart functionality and twin HDMI outputs.
 This Sony machine is good enough to boost all manner of home cinema systems, so you can buy with confidence.